Putnam Park

-The park is administered by Putnam Park Commission, a body composed of representatives from the University of Wisconsin–Eau Claire, the Eau Claire City Council, and the community at large.
+The park is administered by Putnam Park Commission, a body composed of representatives from UWEC, the Eau Claire City Council, and the community at large.

 History

 The land for the park was donated to the city of Eau Claire in 1909 by Henry Cleveland Putnam.
 The 230-acre parcel was set in a low-lying area, which Putnam hoped would be conserved as a botanical laboratory due to the many species of trees and plants found there.
 In 1957, ownership of the land was transferred from the city to Wisconsin State College at Eau Claire, under the administration of W. R. Davies.

 Flora and fauna

 The park is mostly forested, especially in the areas closest to the Chippewa River.
 Impressive red pine and white pine trees dominate the mesic forest portions, while in the wet-mesic portions, river birch, silver maple, hackberry, red maple and paper birch varieties can be found.

 Putnam Park is also a common place to see wildlife.
 Despite being located in an otherwise urban setting, visitors have often described seeing large mammals like deer, woodchucks, and beavers.
 The park also offers opportunities for birdwatching, with species like hawks, wild turkeys, woodpeckers and eagles being sighted regularly.